smmilut/swarm/README.md

 * when there is little sugar to eat it makes large searching circles (long period between turns)
 * when there is a lot of sugar to eat it makes tiny circles (short period between turns)

+## Usage

+Hosted as a GitHub Page at https://smmilut.github.io/swarm/

+Click and drag on the canvas to spawn some *Dudes*.
+The length of the click-and-drag defines the initial speed vector.
+Use the UI to modify some parameters live.

+## "autoui"

+A separate utility that generates UI controls dynamically based on a JS object.
+Allows to quickly test the influence of some parameters.
+Could turn into a separate project.

 ## Applications / re-use

 This is a **learning project** with no particular claim of code quality, I am a beginner and programmed this while discovering.